dotnet/ai-samples/src/build-2024/docs/Exercise/04 Add Logging.md

       using Microsoft.Extensions.Logging;
       ```

-1. Add logging services to the builder before intilizing the kerenel
+1. Add logging services to the builder before initializing the kernel

       ```csharp
       // Add logging services to the builder